Altering Databank Locations

 Note: You cannot move databanks between databases by copying the databank file and using the facilities to alter the databank location recorded in the data dictionary.
 You must use the LOAD command.
 See Loading and Unloading Data and Definitions.

-UNIX: Databases on Unix platforms may be set up with a directory search path instead of a single home directory, see Locating Databank Files.A databank created without specifying the directory in the file specification may be moved between any of the directories in the search path list without the need to alter anything in the data dictionary.
+Linux: Databases on Linux platforms may be set up with a directory search path instead of a single home directory, see Locating Databank Files.A databank created without specifying the directory in the file specification may be moved between any of the directories in the search path list without the need to alter anything in the data dictionary.
 Before being moved, the databank should be set offline to ensure that the file is not locked by the database server.

 Mimer Information Technology AB